Skip to Main Content

 See what goes well together from your written lists until you find which key phrases work best together.
 Think about what would best speak to your audience.

 Keep all of your lists of answers to the questions above.
-They could be helpful to find new ways to talk about your mission in your fundraising appeals, grant proposals, and more.
+They could be helpful in finding new ways to talk about your mission in your fundraising appeals, grant proposals, and more.

 Step 6: Incorporate Your Nonprofit’s Brand